 What if a woman could choose a diaphragm that is comfortable, easy to use, and offers good barrier protection?

 In collaboration with women in multiple sites, PATH developed the SILCS diaphragm—named for SILCS, Inc., a partner in the diaphragm’s development.
 PATH and its partners designed this sleek device keeping the needs of couples and the requirements of developing-county health systems in mind.

 The SILCS diaphragm is made of silicone, which is more durable than traditional latex diaphragms—it will hold up to extreme temperatures and poor storage conditions common in developing countries.
 The single size means that the product could require less clinical interaction than traditional diaphragms.
 The SILCS diaphragm could be appropriate for use in health systems in many poor countries, where clinic time and resources are severely stretched.

 In late 2010, PATH licensed the SILCS diaphragm design to Kessel Marketing & Vertriebs GmbH of Frankfurt, Germany—a company that has manufactured and distributed contraceptive and sexual health products for 24 years.
-Kessel will manufacture and distribute the device in select markets and is preparing regulatory applications for Europe and the United States.
-Through a phased approach, Kessel and PATH aim to introduce the product in both developed and developing countries and are working with local partners and governments to provide a new, affordable family planning option to women globally
+Kessel will manufacture and distribute the device in select markets.
+SILCS has achieved approval allowing for sales in Europe, and regulatory applications for the US Food and Drug Administration are under way.
+Through a phased approach, Kessel and PATH aim to introduce the product in both developed and developing countries and are working with local partners and governments to provide a new, affordable family planning option to women globally.

 Diaphragms are more discreet than condoms and have few side effects.
 Some women prefer diaphragms to hormonal contraception or intrauterine devices for medical reasons or because they prefer the freedom of using contraception only when they need protection.